Lackir015/VimStuff/README.md

 * Typecraft didnt go over auto pairing when dealing with '{', '[' etc. So I chose to use 'nvim-autopairs' partially because it was written in lua which is what my config is in.
 If you use VimScript for your config I've heard 'lexima' is good.

+* Also decided the original error messages were crowding the screen so I made errors and warnings underlined.
+Added a keybind which shows the diagnostics in a little popup window.

 * Will continue to update this as I add more configurations